korest/korest.github.io/_posts/2018-08-19-lombok-alternatives.md

 }
 ~~~

-<br>If you didn't like it one more way is to have static `create` method that returns an instance of the generated class (constructor is not accessible outside).
+If you didn't like it one more way is to have a static `create` method that returns an instance of the generated class (constructor is not accessible outside).
 ~~~ java
 public static User create(final String name, final String surname, final int age, final List<String> cars) {
     return new AutoValue_User(name, surname, age, cars);
 }
 ~~~

-<br>To check if everything works we have a unit test.
+To check if everything works we have a unit test.
 ~~~ java
 @Test(expected = UnsupportedOperationException.class)
 public void whenUserBuilderThenUserIsCreated() {